Release Date(s)2017 (March 27, 2018)

 For those who can’t overlook this film’s flaws, and find them to be particularly outrageous or unforgivable, perhaps a little perspective is in order.
 Go back and read the “letters to the editor” printed in the pages of Starlog magazine (and the fanzines of the day), in the year or two after The Empire Strikes Back was released in theaters in 1980, to see all the complaints there were.
 You might be surprised to learn how many people called the revelation of Darth Vader as Luke’s father lame, upsetting, and a “plot hole” because of Ben’s comment to Luke that Vader had killed his father, etc. The more things change, the more they stay the same.
 One can’t help wondering (and shuddering to think) what the negative reaction might have been had the Internet and social media existed in 1980.
 Such angry fans appear to have ignored Yoda’s admonition to “unlearn what you have learned.”
 Perhaps Yoda should have been more specific: “Not to be taken seriously, the Internet is.”

-Star Wars: The Last Jedi was shot largely on 35mm photochemical film using Panavision cameras and anamorphic lenses, with a bit of 65mm footage shot using IMAX cameras and some digital photography as well in ARRIRAW (2.8, 3.4 and 6.5K) using Arri Alexa cameras.
-It was finished as a 4K Digital Intermediate, given high dynamic range color grades in both HDR10 and Dolby Vision, and is presented on 4K Ultra HD Blu-ray in the 2.39:1 theatrical aspect ratio.
+Star Wars: The Last Jedi was photographed partly on 35mm photochemical film using Panavision cameras and anamorphic lenses (with a bit of 65mm footage shot using IMAX cameras) and partly with digital capture in ARRIRAW (2.8, 3.4 and 6.5K) using Arri Alexa cameras.
+(Note: The final mix of film to digital is about 50/50.)
+It was finished as a 4K Digital Intermediate, graded for high dynamic range (both HDR10 and Dolby Vision are available), and is presented on 4K Ultra HD in the 2.39:1 theatrical aspect ratio.
 Steve Yedlin’s cinematography (and the stunning production design, inspired in part by Kurosawa’s Ran) is bold and striking, and this 4K image represents it perfectly.
 Detail and fine texturing is absolutely exquisite.
 You’ll see this right up front, as the usual pin-prick starfield pans down to reveal a gorgeously detailed planet, with a light-but-steady (and lovely) photochemical grain structure in evidence.
 When Poe begins his X-Wing run on the First Order Star Destroyer, note the texturing in his flight suit, the dust and reflections on his fighter canopy, even the subtle detail of wear and tear on his helmet.
 This is something of a dark film, so your appreciation of the contrast and HDR here will be improved either by viewing this on a truly bright display or by your ability to view the film with Dolby Vision.
 Either way, this image delivers truly dark blacks, and genuinely bright (eye-reactive but not blinding) highlights.
 And the color!
 One glimpse of C-3P0’s gleaming gold plating in either HDR10 or Dolby Vision will immediately reveal the benefits of HDR in broadening and deepening the color palette of a film like this, not to mention the way it enhances the transitions between those colors.

 The primary audio option on the 4K disc is a reference-quality English 7.1.4 Dolby Atmos mix that delivers all the muscular acoustics you’ve come to expect from a Star Wars film, with exceptional clarity and spaciousness, natural and immersive staging, and an incredibly strong foundation of bass.
 But it’s the effortless precision of this mix that’s perhaps most impressive, not to mention its wonderful sense of atmospherics.
 In Chapter 7, as Rey picks up her lightsaber in the island environment of Ahch-To, listen as the sound of sea, waves, wind, and Porg calls filter in softly from all around, with an impressively open and airy quality.
 Moments later, the scene shifts into Luke’s stone hut and the sound environment closes in a bit while still reflecting the space depicted on screen.
 When the scene shifts again to Snoke’s audience chamber, the soundfield becomes cavernous and cathedral-like.
 Snoke’s every sneer and whisper lingers in the air for a moment before decaying.
 The height channels not only complete the soundfield overhead, they engage often with vertical direction cues not just in action sequences but in unexpected moments too.
 Simply put, this mix is impressive as hell.
 Additional audio options on the 4K disc include English and Spanish 7.1 Dolby Digital Plus, and English 2.0 Descriptive Audio, with optional subtitles in English for the hearing impaired and Spanish.